hiperwalk/hiperwalk/docs/install/index.rst

 NVIDIA Container
 ----------------

-Skip this section if the :ref:`docs_gpu_prerequisites` are not installed.
+Skip this section if GPU support is not needed.
+If the prerequisites are not installed, refer to :ref:`docs_gpu_prerequisites`.

-Single time configuration of nvidia container toolkit.
+Single time configuration of NVDIA container toolkit.

 Step 1.
 Configure respository